parapluu/Concuerror/docs/index.md

-If a scheduling leads to one or more processes crashing or deadlocking, Concuerror will print a detailed log of all the events that lead to the error.
+If a scheduling leads to one or more processes crashing or deadlocking, Concuerror will print a detailed log of all the events that lead to the error and by default stop the exporation at that error.

 Otherwise it will keep exploring schedulings, [until it has checked them all...](/faq/#will-the-exploration-ever-finish)